Mister-Muffin/Botti/README.md

 Standard:

-- ping Check if the Bot is up and running, additionally get the Latency
+- ping: Check if the Bot is up and running, additionally get the Latency
-- clear + {number: 1-99} Delete >number< of messages in the current channel
+- clear + {number: 1-99}: Delete >number< of messages in the current channel
-- stats Get a link to access stats
+- stats: Get a link to access stats

 Game:
-- coins Return your current account balance in chat
+- coins: Return your current account balance in chat
-- daily Request your daily coins (resets at 00:00)
+- daily: Request your daily coins (resets at 00:00)
-- play Let the game begin!
+- play: Let the game begin!

 Fun:
-- count + {number: 1-100} Count to >number<
+- count + {number: 1-100}: Count to >number<
 - schaufel + {person (optional): @mention} hit you or >person< on the head with a shovel
-- fant Get a Fant!
+- fant: Get a Fant!

 Failing:
-- update Update Botti
+- update: Update Botti